 In order to get pre-approved you will need to gather some data first.
 You will need proof of your income as well as any assets and savings you may have.
 This helps the financial institution know you can repay.
 This includes pay stubs and, in some cases, tax returns.
 It will help you to have a copy of your credit report, in order to spot any credit mistakes or scams a lending institution may try to pull.
 This is increasingly rare, but it never hurts to protect yourself.

 At this point, you should know whether you have bad credit.
 If you do, you are not completely out of luck.
 Many financial advisers will suggest that you focus your money and attention on improving your credit, but the decision is ultimately yours.
-Thankfully, bad credit auto loans are becoming more and more common.
+Thankfully, bad credit auto financing is becoming more common.
 They are also much safer than they used to be.
 In the past, poor credit was little more than an excuse to prey upon people using a ridiculously high interest rate.
 Today, rates are much more reasonable.

-You should also be aware that many of the dealership deals they offer for low APR financing do not apply if you have poor credit.
+You should also be aware that many of the dealer incentives offering low APR financing do not apply if you have poor credit.
 It can't hurt to ask, but do not rely on getting a low APR from a dealership.

-Finally, here are some financial terms you will encounter in your hunt for financing and your dealings with the dealership.
+Finally, here are some financial terms you will encounter in your hunt for financing and negotiating with dealers.
 It will help you immensely if you know what all of these terms mean before you dive neck-deep into negotiations.

-Buying a brand new car is unquestionably more expensive than buying a used model up front.
+In terms of the initial sticker price, buying brand new is unquestionably more expensive than buying a used model.
 The true costs, however, come later down the road.
 New vehicles have a number of benefits such as the peace of mind you gain from knowing there is nothing broken and hidden from you.
 You also gain the benefit of any manufacturer warranties.
-Because it is more expensive up front, however, you may look into some deals.
-Here are some of the most common ways to cope with the expense.
+Because it is more expensive up front, however, you may look for other ways to save money.

 Sometimes a manufacturer will offer bonus cash on a new vehicle.
-Essentially, one vehicle may cost $30,000 and one costs $30,000 with a $3,000 cash rebate.
-When you cash in the rebate, your purchase price becomes $27,000.
-That makes the one with the rebate a better deal.
-It is the most straightforward type of deal you can find.
+Essentially,if the price is $30,000 with a $3,000 cash rebate, your purchase price becomes $27,000.
+This is the most straightforward type of discount you can find.

 Most of the time, the cash rebate will be given to you when you sign the contract to purchase.
-You are free to apply the rebate to the purchase price of the vehicle immediately, or you can save it for some other use.
+You are free to apply the rebate to the purchase price immediately, or you can save it for some other use.
 It is completely up to you, the money is cash in your hand.
-Since cars depreciate quickly, it is usually best to put the rebate on the loan, unless you have higher interest obligations like credit cards to pay off.
+Since autos depreciate quickly, it is usually best to put the rebate on the loan, unless you have higher interest obligations like credit cards to pay off.

 Qualifying for a cash rebate is the difficult part.
-You may have to finance through the manufacturer, you may have to be leaving a competitor's brand of vehicle or you may have to be purchasing during a spring or summer event.
-Always be on the lookout for cash rebate deals on the one you want.
-If you can plan a year or more in advance you can see when these seasonal opportunities are likely to come around the next year.
+You may have to finance through the manufacturer, you may have to leave a competitor's brand or you may have to be purchasing during a spring or summer event.
+Always be on the lookout for cash rebates on the one you want.
+If you can plan a year or more in advance, you can see when these seasonal opportunities are likely to come around the next year.

-Low APR financing is one of the most common deals you find today.
+Low APR financing is currently a popular option.
 Nearly every automotive commercial will mention some kind of low interest financing.
 Occasionally they will advertise a complete zero percent APR.
-A low interest rate will result, of course, in a cheaper car over time.
+A low interest rate will result, of course, in a cheaper borrowing cost.
 If interest is not building up, you will cut months off your payment schedule.
 That's not to say that a low APR is free of drawbacks.

-Low APR financing deals often cancel out other deals as well.
-This means that if you find your ideal car with both a cash rebate and a low APR deal, you will have to pick which one you want to apply.
+Low APR financing often cancel out other discounts.
+This means that if you find your ideal car with both a cash rebate and a low APR, you will have to pick which one you want to apply.
 Most dealerships won't allow you to use both.
-Generally, the cash back rebate will be better than a low APR deal.
+Generally, the cash back rebate will be better than a low APR.
 This is because the amount of cash you get back is more than the amount you would save by paying lower interest.
-In extreme cases, where you have a long long for an expensive vehicle, the percentage of interest you would pay over the years is high enough to make a lower APR a better deal.
-Remember that most low APR deals will stipulate a specific amount of time to pay back -- if you cannot afford the loan in the given period, don't take the deal.
+In extreme cases, where you long for an expensive vehicle, the percentage of interest you would pay over the years is high enough to make a lower APR a better option.
+Remember that most low APR specials will stipulate a specific amount of time to pay back -- if you cannot afford the monthly payments for that given period, don't sign the contract.

 The standard buying method, the one assumed in the rest of this article, is that you will negotiate financing up front.
 You will then pay it back over time.
 If this isn't ideal for you, a lease may be the better alternative.

 Leases are calculated such that the overall price is cheaper than it would be to purchase it outright.
 The catch is the strings attached to the lease.
 You may have to stick with a strict payment plan and face stiff penalties if you miss a payment.
-Other deals will offer you an incredibly low monthly payment, but lock you in for years of payments that result in a higher price overall.
+Other contracts will offer you an incredibly low monthly payment, but lock you in for years of payments or perhaps a balloon payment which results in a higher overall price.